Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Experiments

 \subsubsection{Varying noise correlation \texorpdfstring{$\upsilon_f$}{vf}}

 The performance of the algorithms is examined as the noise frequency correlation $\upsilon_f$ varies from 0 to 1 (\Cref{fig:varcor_noise_corr}).
 The wideband algorithm outperforms the narrowband one in all cases.
 The difference in accuracy is larger when the target correlation $\rho_f$ is higher (\Cref{fig:varcor_noise_corr-highrmse,fig:varcor_noise_corr-highha}), reaching an improvement of up to \SI{8}{\decibel} RMSE and \SI{0.05}{\radian}.
 Notice that the performance gains are more significant than in the `equal powers' scenario of \Cref{sec:equicorr_noisecorr}.
 We also observe that the error of the SVD-direct algorithm slightly decreases for very high noise correlation $\upsilon_f \geq 0.75$.
 Still, the gap between the unconditional CRB and the algorithms indicates that further improvements are possible.
-Moreover, the wideband method shows more stable predictions with a narrower confidence interval for RMSE compared to the narrowband approach.
-We attribute the reduced variance of the wideband method to the averaging effect of the SVD across frequency components (see \Cref{alg:svd-direct}).